NWSOFT-ORG/NWEdit/README.md

 # The code

-The code is a modified(*enhanced*) version of
+The code is a modified(*enhanced*) _version of
 [dh7qc/python-text-editor](https://www.github.com/dh7qc/python-text-editor), licensed after the GPL v3.0 license

 **The website is at [here](http://zcg-coder.github.io/PyPlusWeb)**
 **The website may be outdated, so please go to source release to download it.**
-Some of the code is from pyro written by James Stalings, licensed after the GPL v3.0 License.
+Some code is from pyro written by James Stalings, licensed after the GPL v3.0 License.
 Thanks him for the source
 ```
 simple elegant text editor built on Python/Tkinter
     by James Stallings, June 2015